top of page

 China

-The largest operational floating solar panel project is Dingzhuang solar farm in eastern China.
-This 320-megawatt floating solar farm is mounted on a reservoir, is connected to a 100-megawatt wind farm, and has 8-megawatt hours of battery energy storage.
-The floatovoltaic project was developed by Huaneng Power International (HPI) and was constructed near the 2.65 GW Dezhou thermal power station.
+The largest operational floating solar farm project is Dingzhuang solar farm in eastern China.
+This 320 MW floating solar panel system is mounted on a reservoir and integrates a 100 MW wind farm with 8 MWh of battery storage.
+Developed by Huaneng Power International (HPI), it is situated near the 2.65 GW Dezhou thermal power station, helping China transition toward renewable energy.

 Taiwan

-One of Taiwan's largest near-shore floatovolatics projects was completed in the Changbin Industrial Zone, with a total installed capacity of 440 MWp.
-This project was an extension of a previous floating solar project built by Ciel & Terre Taiwan in 2020.
-It contributes to Taiwan's renewable energy goals and helps reduce carbon emissions.
+One of Taiwan’s largest floating solar farms is located in the Changbin Industrial Zone, with a total installed capacity of 440 MWp.
+This floatovoltaic project, developed by Ciel & Terre Taiwan, expands on a previous installation from 2020.
+The project supports Taiwan’s renewable energy targets while reducing carbon emissions.

 South Korea